cjsmith1988/Note-Taker/README.md

 - In the command line type "npm i"

--to run the jest tests type "npm run test"
+- to run the jest tests type "npm run test"

 - After the install is complete type "npm start" to start the application